ONE MONTH TOTAL BODY HOME WORKOUT ROUTINE

 - TWO complete TOTAL BODY workouts using ZERO equipment

-The key to the effectiveness of this home workout routine is that it combines exercises together in series that allow you to train to greater overload than would be possible if you stuck with just a single exercise for each purpose.
+The key to the effectiveness of these home workouts to build muscle is that they combine exercises together in series that allow you to train to greater overload than would be possible if you stuck with just a single exercise for each purpose.

 Workout A will be performed on Monday and Friday of Week 1, and Workout B will be performed on Wednesday.
 In Week 2, you’ll perform Workout B on Monday and Friday, with Workout A slotted in for Wednesday.
 You’ll be alternating your workouts for a month or as long as you do the program.